The Best Cycling Energy Gels and Chews, Reviewed

 - The carbs are mainly in the form of sugars and maltodextrins (easily digestible as glucose).

 - The best energy gels for cycling also contain electrolytes.
-Electrolytes like sodium and potassium help regulate body hydration and maintaining muscle and nerve function.
+Electrolytes like sodium and potassium help regulate body hydration and maintain muscle and nerve function.
 If your body lacks these nutrients, you may experience muscle fatigue and cramping, even if you’re well-hydrated.

 - Some cycle energy gel packs contain additional chemicals.
 Amino acids such as taurine, herbal additions like ginseng, and stimulants such as caffeine are often included.